 Bake the pizza at 400 F for about 20 minutes, or until edges are lightly golden.

 Personal pizza party.
-You can divide the pizza dough into smaller pieces to make 2-4 individual pizzas and have a pizza night with personal-sized pizzas.
+You can divide the pizza dough into smaller pieces to make 2 to 4 individual pizzas and have a pizza night with personal-sized pizzas.
 Let the everyone choose their own toppings.

 - Allergic to dairy?
 If someone at your pizza party cannot eat dairy products, there's no need to skip the cheese.
 Instead, buy shredded non-dairy cheese to top your pizza.